anon-blue/anon.blue/README.txt

             Warning
-            this hebsite will close in few days, next week I will close it, Beca use My school is begin.
+            This website will close in few days,Because my school start.
+So Beca use My school is begin.
 Si i